 Anyone searching for a Spanish tapas restaurant in KC has one primary destination: La Bodega.

-La Bodega has two locations: one in Leawood’s Town Center Plaza and the other on Southwest Boulevard near downtown Kansas City.
+La Bodega is located conveniently on Southwest Boulevard near downtown Kansas City.
 The atmosphere is friendly and relaxed.
 The food is diverse and delicious.
 This is a place to come with friends and family — the way Spanish tapas restaurants are supposed to be experienced.

 “Tapas is a way of life,” according to La Bodega’s website.
 “It signifies leisure, camaraderie and good humor.”